 Reminiscent of man’s interplay with architecture and ubiquitous societal networks, space is experienced on macro and micro levels.
 As environment and landscape are examined through multiple, simultaneous perspectives, a link between physical reality and its hidden structures is exposed and questions that probe humanity’s expanding emotional vernacular in the face of accelerating existential progression are addressed.

-A long-held interest in safety design of public institutions, mainly hospitals and its palliative care units, continues to inform Lo Castro's aesthetic intent.
+A long-held interest in safety design of public institutions, continues to inform Lo Castro's aesthetic intent.
 Like a silent hand, neutral interiors, furniture, healthcare instruments and signage aim to act in a soothing, minimal and non-intrusive way without compromising the efficiency of form and function.
 A further understanding of this peculiar mode of interaction and communication through common visual markers materializes in streamlined abstractions with a narrow focus on the meaning and definition of safety and protection in Lo Castro's work.